karanMal/logistic_regression/README.md

 Plots folder contains the images related to different experiments done.

-Implementation details and results are in Report pdf name Karan_ass2.pdf.
+Implementation details and results are in Report pdf name logistic.pdf .